 The Importance of Capturing True Baseline Data

 A child’s very first assessment rating period serves as a baseline for measuring and comparing subsequent progress.
 This initial portfolio of observations and documentation demonstrates where a child is along the continuum of development before any instruction and intervention has been provided.
-A true baseline is important for measuring growth, particularly in the context of special education assessment and reporting where child growth is measured from entry to and exit from preschool special education services on several outcomes.
+A true baseline is important for measuring growth, particularly in the context of preschool special education assessment and Office of Special Education Programs (OSEP) Preschool Outcomes reporting, where child growth is measured from entry to exit of preschool special education services on several outcomes.

-After determining ratings in the first checkpoint period, staff can continue capturing documentation to be considered in the following period.
-For children that have been evaluated for special needs and placed on an IEP, information from formal evaluation reports can be used as documentation and should be entered into the online system as soon as possible.
-As with other ongoing assessments, special educators and general educators should partner closely to capture this information online.
+After finalizing ratings in the first checkpoint period, staff can continue capturing documentation to be considered in the following period.
+For children who have been determined eligible for special education and have an Individualized Education Program (IEP) in place, information from formal evaluation reports may be used as documentation and should be entered into the online tool as soon as practicable.
+As with other formative assessments, special educators and general educators are expected to partner closely to document initial evaluation information into the online system.

 Family Communication and Individual Learning Plans

 Programs may be concerned with not having the most up to date assessment scores at the time of family conferences that show children’s current development if entry ratings had been finalized early in the Fall.
 Educators always have the ability to customize the information selected for the conference to include more recent developmental information by using preliminary ratings as new observation data continue to be added after the initial finalization.

 Children may be placed in preschool with an IEP after the start of the school year, sometimes well into the second or third checkpoint periods.
 In these cases, teachers should keep what has already been rated during the period corresponding to the child’s IEP entry date instead of waiting until the following checkpoint rating window, following the baseline guidance above for the objectives that are still un-scored.

 What Does This Mean in Practice with GOLD® and CORAdvantage®?